Docking Structures and Shoreline Stabilization

 Projects involving shoreline stabilization, including vegetative stabilization, bioengineering, rip-rap, and retaining walls, must meet specific requirements.
 For example, a retaining wall cannot be built for shoreline stabilization if stabilization can be achieved through the planting of vegetation.

-Docking structures located in tidal waters have unique requirements that dictate their design: they must be built to accommodate the rise and fall of the tide, and withstand wave energy and winter ice flow.
-This fact sheet gives a general overview of some of the permitting requirements for residential tidal docks.
+Docking structures in tidal waters have unique requirements that inform their design.
+You must build them to accommodate the rise and fall of the tide.
+They also must be able to withstand wave energy and winter ice flow.
+The fact sheet in the link below gives an overview of some permits required for residential tidal docks.

 Coastal Projects